-These handicap permits are issued by the Missouri Department of Revenue and can be applied for in person or by mail.
+These handicap permits in Missouri are issued by the Department of Revenue and can be applied for in person or by mail.

 When you receive your handicap car sign, you must have it visible from your rearview mirror when parking in a designated handicap spot.
 Failure to display the handicap car sign could result in a fine or citation, even if you have a verified disability.
 However, when the car is in motion, the placard must be taken down from the rearview mirror.